Vermont Motel Prices in 2026: What to Expect Per Night

 book early monitor prices

-Book at least 60 days ahead when possible — early finds have dipped to $128 per night — and target April if your dates are flexible (average $191).
-Avoid October when rates spike ($301).
+Timing is one of the easiest ways to reduce your motel bill.
+Book at least 60 days ahead when possible.
+Early finds have dipped to $128 per night.
+Target April if your dates are flexible, when averages hover around $191.
+Avoid October, when rates spike to about $301.

-1. Use price monitoring: set alerts for your dates and routes to catch drops quickly.
+1. Set price alerts: monitor your dates and catch rate drops quickly.

-2. Favor Sundays: average rates fall to about $220, so start or end trips then.
+2. Favor Sundays: average rates fall to about $220, so start or end trips on that day.

-4. Commit early for big savings: secure rooms 60+ days out to access the lowest published rates.
+4. Book early: secure rooms 60+ days out to access the lowest published rates.

 Budget Motel Examples (Under $150) by Town

-If you want the cheapest entry point, The Covered Bridge Inn can run as low as $60, ideal for budget-focused travelers who still want clean, reliable rooms.
+If you want the cheapest entry point, The Covered Bridge Inn can run as low as $60 per night, ideal for budget-focused travelers who still want clean, reliable rooms.

 Quick Checklist: Choose the Right Vermont Motel

-Check these four decisive points before booking to ensure location, cleanliness, amenities, and timing match your trip needs.
+Check these four points before booking to confirm location, cleanliness, amenities, and timing match your trip needs.

-1. Confirm motel location: pick proximity to activities or transit so you’re not chained to a car.
+1. Confirm motel location: pick proximity to your activities or transit so you’re not stuck relying on a car for everything.

-2. Read recent guest reviews: focus on cleanliness, noise, and accuracy of photos.
+2. Read recent guest reviews: focus on cleanliness, noise levels, and whether the photos match reality.

-3. Compare amenities: prioritize complimentary WiFi, on-site dining, or pool access if those free you from hassles.
+3. Compare amenities: prioritize free Wi-Fi, on-site dining, or pool access only if those things will genuinely save you hassle.

-4. Timing and price: book ~60 days ahead for best rates; hunt low-season deals (April can offer lower averages).
+4. Timing and price: book about 60 days ahead for the best rates, and look for low-season deals in April when averages are lower.

 Frequently Asked Questions